jmacglashan/decisions_and_dragons/content/posts/model_free_vs_model_based.md

 draft = false
 +++

 In reinforcement learning, the agent is not assumed to know how the environment will be affected by its actions.
 Model-based and model-free reinforcement learning tackle this problem in different ways.
-In model-based reinforcement learning, the agent learns a model of how the environment is affected by its actions and uses this model to determine good behavior.
-In model-free reinforcement learning, the agent learns how to act well without ever learning to predict precisely how the environment will be affectd by its actions. <!--more-->
+In model-based reinforcement learning, the agent learns a model of how the environment is affected by its actions and uses this model to determine how to act.
+In model-free reinforcement learning, the agent learns how to act without ever learning to predict precisely how the environment will be affected by its actions. <!--more-->

-To understand these two paradigms more completely, it is helpful to revisit the definition of an MDP, how to solve it, and how RL specifically makes this problem harder.
+To better understand this distinction more completely, it is helpful to revisit the definition of an MDP, how to solve it, and how RL makes this problem harder.

 ## MDPs

-More specificially, lets revisit the components of an MDP, the most typical decision making framework for RL.
+Let's revisit the components of an MDP, the most typical decision-making framework for RL.
 An MDP is defined by a 4-tuple $(S, A, R, T)$ where,

 - $S$ is the state/observation space of an environment,
 - $A$ is the set of actions the agent can choose between,
 - R(s, a) is a function that returns the reward received for taking action $a$ from state $s$,
 - $T(s' | s, a)$ is a transition probability function, specifying the probability that the environment will transition to state $s'$ if the agent takes action $a$ in state $s$.

-Our goal is to find a policy $\pi$ that maximizes the expected future (discounted) reward.
+Our goal is to find a policy $\pi$, mapping states to action choices we should make in each state, that when followed maximizes the expected future (discounted) reward.

 ## Planning vs RL

 If we know what all those elements of an MDP are, we can compute the solution before ever actually executing an action in the environment.
 In AI, we typically call computing the solution to a decision-making problem before executing an actual decision "planning."
 Some classic planning algorithms for MDPs include Value Iteration, Policy Iteration, Monte Carlo Tree Search, and whole lot more.

 But the RL problem isn’t so kind to us.
-What makes a problem an RL problem, rather than a planning problem, is the agent does _not_ know all the elements of the MDP, precluding it from being able to plan a solution.
-Specifically, the agent does not know how the environment will change in response to its actions (the transition function $T$), nor what immediate reward it will receive for doing so (the reward function $R$).
+What makes a problem an RL problem, rather than a planning problem, is the agent does _not_ know all the elements of the MDP, precluding it from being able to plan a solution.[^1] Specifically, the agent does not know how the environment will change in response to its actions (the transition function $T$), nor what immediate reward it will receive for doing so (the reward function $R$).
 The agent will simply have to try taking actions in the environment, observe what happens, and somehow, find a good policy from doing so.

+[^1]: Beware: I'm entering into controversial territory here!
+Many people will call methods for problems where the transition dynamics are known RL methods.
+Like most things, lines get blurry.
+For example, the authors of AlphaGo will called their work "RL" even though they used MCTS and the dynamics of the game were known and provided to the algorithm.
+However, in the cases

 So, if the agent does not know the transition function $T$ nor the reward function $R$, preventing it from planning a solution out, how can it find a good policy?
 Well, it turns out there are lots of ways!